 Chapter 7

-Modules
+Using Modules to Reuse and Organize Code

 When you start writing programs in Rust, your code might live solely in the main function.
-As your code grows, you’ll eventually move functionality out into other functions, both for re-use and for better organization.
-By splitting your code up into smaller chunks, each chunk is easier to understand on its own.
-But what happens if you find yourself with have too many functions?
-Rust has a module system that handlesenables the the problem of wanting to re-useingnge of code while keeping your codein an organized fashion.
+As your code grows, you’ll eventually move functionality into other functions for reuse and better organization.
+By splitting your code into smaller chunks, each chunk is easier to understand on its own.
+But what happens if you have too many functions?
+Rust has a module system that enables the reuse of code in an organized fashion.

-In the same way that you extract lines of code into a function, you can extract functions (and other code like structs and enums too) into different modules.
+In the same way that you extract lines of code into a function, you can extract functions (and other code, like structs and enums) into different modules.
 A module is a namespace that contains definitions of functions or types, and you can choose whether those definitions are visible outside their module (public) or not (private).
 Here’s an overview of how modules work:

-You declare a new module withusing the keyword mod
+The mod keyword declares a new module.
+Code within the module appears either immediately following this declaration within curly braces or in another file.

-By default, everything is set as private (including modules).
-You can use the pub keyword to make a module public and therefore visible outside of its namespace.
+By default, functions, types, constants, and modules are private.
+The pub keyword makes an item public and therefore visible outside its namespace.

-The use keyword allows you to bring modules, or the definitions inside modules, into scope so that it’s easier to refer to them.
+The use keyword brings modules, or the definitions inside modules, into scope so it’s easier to refer to them.

-We’ll take a look at each of these parts and see how they fit into the whole.
+We’ll look at each of these parts to see how they fit into the whole.

 mod and the Filesystem

-We’ll start our module example by making a new project with Cargo, but instead of creating a binary crate, we’re going to make a library crate: a project that other people can pull into their projects as a dependency.
-WeYou saw this with the rand crate in Chapter 2.
+We’ll start our module example by making a new project with Cargo, but instead of creating a binary crate, we’ll make a library crate: a project that other people can pull into their projects as a dependency.
+For example, the rand crate in Chapter 2 is a library crate that we used as a dependency in the guessing game project.

+Prod: Check xref

-We’ll create a skeleton of a library that provides some general networking functionality; we’re going to concentrate on the organization of the modules and functions, but not worry about what code goes in the function bodies.
+We’ll create a skeleton of a library that provides some general networking functionality; we’ll concentrate on the organization of the modules and functions but we won’t worry about what code goes in the function bodies.
 We’ll call our library communicator.
-By default, cargo will create a library unless another type of project is specified, so if we leave off the --bin option that we’ve been using so far our project will be a library:
+By default, Cargo will create a library unless another type of project is specified: if we omit the --bin option that we’ve been using in all of the chapters preceding this one, our project will be a library:

 $ cargo new communicator